Helicity Constraints To Soft Factor Of All Spin: Helicity constrains

-$\delta_{Ir}$ is the Kronecker delta, which reflects the fact that the soft operators only carries the representation the soft particle.
-The commutation relations \eqref{constraint} are equivalent to the helicity constraints on amplitudes which are manifestations of the Lorentz symmetry to constrain states of particles.
-In the next section, we show how such constraints could be used to fix the Weinberg soft factor up to coupling constant, the same way as the kinematicx of three point amplitudes are fixed by the Wigner group action in \cite{Conde:2016vxs, Arkani-Hamed:2017jhn}.
+Here the Kronecker delta, $\delta_{Ir}$, reflects the fact that soft operators carry only information about the soft particle.
+The commutation relations \eqref{constraint} are equivalent to the helicity constraints on the amplitudes which is the manifestation of the Lorentz symmetry to constrain soft operators.
+In the next section, we will show how such helicity constraints could be used to fix the Weinberg's soft factor up to coupling constant, the same way as three point amplitudes in \cite{Conde:2016vxs, Arkani-Hamed:2017jhn}.